Gladys Noel Bates

-Gladys Noel Bates (born March 26, 1920, McComb, Mississippi, died October 15, 2010, Denver, Colorado) was an African-American civil rights pioneer, and educator who filed a lawsuit, Gladys Noel Bates vs the State of Mississippi, in 1948 charging salary discrimination against black teachers and principals.
+Gladys Noel Bates (née Gladys Winnie Noel; March 26, 1920–October 15, 2010) was an African-American civil rights pioneer, and educator.
+In 1948 she filed a lawsuit, Gladys Noel Bates vs. the State of Mississippi, charging salary discrimination against black teachers and principals.
 Although her lawsuit was not successful, it brought enough attention to the issue of wage equality in education to begin to equalize salaries.

+Early life, family, and education

+Gladys Winnie Noel was born on March 26, 1920, McComb, Mississippi.
+Bates was born to Andrew Jackson Noel Sr. (1883–1960) and Susie Hallie Davis Noel (1893–1985).
+Bates was reared and educated in Jackson, Mississippi.

+Bates attended Alcorn A&M College (1937–1939).
+She received a B.A. degree from Tougaloo College (1939–1942) and a master's degree from West Virginia State University (1952).
+She further studied at the University of Colorado, Denver.

+In 1938, Noel and John M. Bates were married, they had met in college.
+From this union two children were born, Kathryn Sue Bates and John Milton (“Bunky”) Bates Jr.

 Lawsuit

 The “Gladys Noel Bates Teacher-Equalization Pay Suit” was the first civil rights suit filed in the history of the State of Mississippi.
 This landmark lawsuit was the forerunner for school desegregation cases of the 1950s.

 Background

-In 1948, salaries for black teachers in Mississippi was on the bottom rung of the nation’s teacher pay scale.
+In 1948, salaries for black teachers in Mississippi was on the bottom rung of the nation's teacher pay scale.
 Black teachers were paid one-half the salary of white teachers.
 In some school districts, the ratio was even lower.
 The difference in pay was based solely on skin color, even when black and white teachers had equal education, experience and Teacher certification.
 The Black teachers’ organization in Jackson, Mississippi was the Mississippi Association of Teachers in Colored Schools (MATCS).
 It later became known as the Mississippi Teachers Association (MTA).
 MATCS talked quietly with the NAACP leaders about the possibility of filing a lawsuit for equal pay for Black teachers.
 After many secret discussions, it was decided that the logical choice for a plaintiff would be Gladys Noel Bates because she was both a teacher and an active officer of the Jackson NAACP.